hajkmap/docker-hajk/README.md

 - The `data/App_Data` stores all layer configuration.
 This is the folder that Backend writes to and normally you don't have to edit its contents directly.
 Instead, you let Admin UI commit the changes via requests to Backend.

 ## Quick start
 1. `docker compose up`.
-Add `-d --restart=always` if you want to run it in production and make Hajk restart on server reboot.
+Add `-d` if you want to run it in production and make Hajk restart on server reboot.
 1. Hajk will launch on `localhost:3000`.
 The Admin UI is accessible on `localhost:3000/admin`.